johnbaumann/PicoMemcard/README.md

 For people interested in understanding how PicoMemcard works I provide a more extensive explanation in [this post] (although now somewhat outdated).

 ## Thanks To
+* []
+* [SantX27] - Debugging the 1.0.3 firmware to work on the Bitfunx Memory card
+* [wired-filipino-owl] - Documentation and implementation of the led functionality on the Bitfunx Memory card.
 * [psx-spx] and Martin "NO$PSX" Korth - PlayStation Specifications and documented Memory Card protocol and filesystem.
 * [Andrew J. McCubbin] - Additional information about Memory Card and Controller communication with PSX.
 * [littlefs] - Filesystem designed to work on NOR flash used by many microcontrollers, including the Raspberry Pi Pico.